clevercode/roomies/brainstorm.markdown

 A case could be made for tablet computers as a more adequate interface than either laptops or desktops in the near future.

+## Pricing
+How do we charge our users?
+Email is the one feature that will have the most significant impact to our resources, which means charge more than twice as much to provide notifications makes a lot of sense for us while still keeping the application extremely affordable monthly.

+It's basically a premium for peace of mind.

+### Free month trial with all features
+We DO NOT require a credit card, because we're not trapping you.
+If you want to use all of these services, then buy our premium plan.
+If you don't think you need to be reminded via email,

+### $3 - The Cheapo Neato
+All features, except email notifications.

+### $7 - Ultra Super Duper Pro Premium plan, UUUSDPPPUHH
+All features with email notifications & more...